berdinal/hestia/README.md

 Hestia scrapes real estate websites for new rental listings, and broadcasts the results via Telegram.
 Check out @hestia_homes_bot on Telegram: https://t.me/hestia_homes_bot

+### Database setup

+The Postgres container is built from `Dockerfile.postgres`, which copies `hestia.ddl` into `/docker-entrypoint-initdb.d/` so the schema is created automatically the first time the database starts.
+The dump now assigns ownership of the schema and tables to the `hestia` role, matching the `POSTGRES_USER` provided by the compose files.
+Configure the password for that role by exporting `HestiaPostgresPassword` before running `docker compose`; it defaults to `changeme`, so make sure `secrets.py` uses the same value or override it in your environment.

 ### How to contribute

 First of all, thanks!
 If you want to add a website, you need to write a parser.
 This takes a bit of detective work to find out how the website can be processed best.